KarlOlson/Eve-NG-BGP-Lab-Setup/README.md

 This guide covers the basic Eve-ng emulation environment setup along with basic BGP routing lab.
 These instructions cover virtualbox configuration, though other methods/systems will work.
 There are two options: Easy (unverified) and Full Setup (step by step clean build).
 Reference the FRR Manual as needed (helpful for router commands/verification):  [FRR Documentation](http://docs.frrouting.org/en/latest/setup.html#basic-setup)

 # Easy Setup
 * Download virtualbox disc image of pre-configured system and run.
-Everything should be setup per the final test lab (See bottom of this file).
+Everything should be setup per the final test lab (See graphic towards the end of this file).
-* Likely will need to configure network adapters still, but need to check on that.
+* Take a look at the 'Launching Lab' section for a few small efforts to load configs and various devices.
+* Note: This image does not have the Blockchain functioning yet, but everything else should run and operate.

 # Clean Install Setup